 The products you use:

-Additionally, styling products like hairspray, hair gel, and mousse can also make thin, limp hair appear more oily, so avoid those whenever possible if you want to get rid of greasy hair!
+Additionally, most styling products like hairspray, hair gel, and mousse can also make thin, limp hair appear more oily, so avoid those whenever possible if you want to get rid of greasy hair!
+Instead, we recommend Scalp Follicle Treatment & Volumizer that delivers instant soothing hydration to itchy scalps, and improves circulation to support regular hair follicle function and growth.
+Plus, it delivers instant volume to revive flat and dull hair.
+A 3-in-1 scalp solution so to say!

 Further down in this article you will get our best tips for alternative home cooked methods, easy hair styles and effective products that will help you battle your greasy hair and refresh your scalp.
 One of these innovative products is a scalp scrub, that will cleanse and exfoliate your scalp in depth, so you can once and for all get rid of all that buildup and grease you're struggling with.
 Read on and get inspired.